 That’s a wrap for Amazon Sponsored Display

-Hopefully we’ve convinced you to start using Sponsored Display in your own PPC campaigns.
-If boosting brand awareness and competing right under the buy box are your objectives, you can’t go without display ads.
+If boosting brand awareness and competing right under the buy box are your objectives, you can’t go without display ads on Amazon.